jgrss/geowombat/paper/paper.md

 # Acknowledgements

-We thank all contributors to the GeoWombat project, including Leonardo Hardtke, Robert Denham, and Sharon Xu.
+We thank all contributors to the GeoWombat project.
 This project was not financially supported by any grant funding.

 # References